microsoft/AirSim-NeurIPS2019-Drone-Racing/README.md

 You can find race logs inside of `AirSimExe/Saved/Logs/RaceLogs` in your downloaded binary folder.
 Please read [the race monitoring section](https://github.com/microsoft/AirSim-NeurIPS2019-Drone-Racing/blob/master/docs/competition_guidelines.md#race-monitoring) in the competition guidelines for more details.
 	- The leaderboard will publish the results of a drone that is named `drone_1` (call [`generate_settings_file.py`](https://github.com/microsoft/AirSim-NeurIPS2019-Drone-Racing/blob/master/baselines/generate_settings_file.py) to generate an AirSim settings file, as done for the `baseline_racer` below.
-	- At this point in time, the `report` and `Team ID` fields are optional, so you can leave them blank.
-	You'd be require to submit a report when the qualification round opens, in order to validate the legitimacy of the submissions.
+	- Please submit a PDF file in the `report` section to help us verify the honesty of your submission for the Nov 21st deadline.
-	We'll email Team IDs to each team, after which the `Team ID` will be required.
- 	For now, feel free to leave that field blank.
+	- We have emailed you a private key, which should be entered in the `Team ID` field.
+This helps us verify it was your team who indeed made the submission.
-	- The [validation leaderboard](https://microsoft.github.io/AirSim-NeurIPS2019-Drone-Racing/leaderboard.html) is updated once per day at 2100 PST.
+	- The [leaderboard](https://microsoft.github.io/AirSim-NeurIPS2019-Drone-Racing/leaderboard.html) is updated once per day at 2100 PST.
 	If you do not see your results after 24 hours, please [email us](mailto:neuripsdronecontestinfo@gmail.com) with your team name and submitted log files.
-	- This round of submissions is for **validation** and **performance comparison** with other teams only.
- 	Submissions at this time will not be used to determine which teams qualify for the live event.

-## Baselines
+## Sample code
  - Plan and move on minimum jerk trajectory using gate ground truth poses:
     - Generate an AirSim settings.json file
 	 ```shell